Muhammad-Waleed-ur-Rehman/Task1-exploring-and-visualizing-simple-dataset/README.md

-# Task 1: Iris Dataset Exploration and Visualization
+# Task 1: Exploration and Visualization of Simple Dataset of IRIS

 ## Objective